 There is nothing more memorable than experiencing the scattering of ashes of your loved one at sea in an incredibly unique and caring fashion.
 This of course, is where The Angel’s Ashes really shines.
 I don’t believe there is a company out there that can match the sheer beauty of our ceremony.
 I also believe that all of our UNATTENDED SERVICES are unmatched for the reason that we do not treat it any differently or perform the ceremony any differently than if someone were on board.
 The same kind, loving, and honorable respect for the deceased is always observed.
 I can’t stress that enough for we have been told about many companies that don’t even come close to giving the care and love that we do.

-We provide our burial services for both the general public and the Military.
+Burial services for both the General Public and the Military

 There are several advantages of the View from a Pier services versus the view-from-a-boat services.
 Carefully consider these when planning your special day.
 Some, I have already mentioned: